Vonage-Community/web_components-chat_sdk-javascript/README.md

-# Vonage Conversation Web Components
+# Vonage Chat SDK Web Components
-Web Components to be used with Vonage Conversation API
+Web Components to be used with Vonage Chat SDK